sperna/storyboards/static/stories/cordex_hydro.md

 :::

 :::Chapter{headline="Projected changes – minimum flows" image="panel_4.png"}
+- The table on the left presents changes in 7-day minimum river flow (NM7Q) for the nine river basins investigated.
+Red indicates decreases, blue indicates future increases in flow, the darker the color the larger the change.
+Each column provides a projection of a specific CORDEX RCM, each row presents a projection of one of the hydrological models for the given river.
 - There are clear indications for decreases in minimum flow in Southern European basins and increases in Northern basins.
 - The consensus between the different hydrological models and climate models is